whoodes/journeythroughC/C_Note/README.md

 to the linked list by means of the add record function.
 Upon exiting the program, the records text file is written over with the current linked list data, replacing all previous data.
 Both functions were tested with no records, one record, as well as multiple records.
-In all instances, the results were satisfying.There is also a print menu options option, but that did not require much testing.
+In all instances, the results were satisfying.
+There is also a print menu options option, but that did not require much testing.

-Throughout running all of these tests, the debug was utilized.
+Throughout running all of these tests, debug mode was utilized.
 Working efficiently and showing meta data for every function existing within the program.
 Whenever a function is called the debug information is shown in a comment like block that is easily distinguishable from the actual program text being output to the screen.